immobiliare/RealHTTP/Documentation/Stub.md

 ## Introduction

-IndomioHTTP also includes a Stub Engine allowing you to stub any HTTP/HTTPS using `URLConnection` or `URLSession`.
-That includes any request made from IndomioHTTP or any other library.
+RealHTTP also includes a Stub Engine allowing you to stub any HTTP/HTTPS using `URLConnection` or `URLSession`.
+That includes any request made from RealHTTP or any other library.

 To activate and configure the stubber you need to use the `HTTPStubber.shared` instance: